 The Titan Arum lily, a relative of the calla lily, is a remarkable specimen on many counts.
 Native to the Indonesian island of Sumatra, it has been successfully cultivated away from the wild, but it is rare for it to bloom under these conditions.
 The first time it flowered in cultivation was in 1889 at the Royal Botanic Gardens in London, and in 1937, it bloomed for the first time in the United States at the New York Botanical Garden.

 Since then, many other botanical gardens have repeated these successes, and have allowed more people to witness the incredible transformation that the Titan Arum undergoes as it blooms.
-One of the most notable things about the process is how large the bloom becomes; although it can grow larger in the wild, the tallest bloom produced in cultivation occurred in Stuttgart, Germany, in 2005, and was measured at nine feet, six inches (about 3 meters).
+One of the most notable things about the process is how large the bloom becomes; although it can grow larger in the wild, the tallest bloom produced in cultivation occurred in New Hampshire in 2010, and was measured at 3.1 meters (10 ft 2.25 in) tall.

 The other especially striking characteristic of the Titan Arum bloom is its distinctive smell.
 Called bunga bangkai (“corpse-flower”) in Indonesian, when in bloom the Titan Arum emits a strong smell often compared to rotting flesh.
 Although it may put off human observers, the purpose of the smell is to lure in carrion-eating beetles and flesh flies (those that breed in flesh and produce maggots) to pollinate the bloom.

 Another distinctive flowering occurs in the Kurinji plant (sometimes called Neelakurinji), a native shrub of the southern mountains of India, the Western Ghats.
 Although the flowers are not particularly interesting individually, the phenomenon of their mass blooming is fascinating.